Southeastern Louisiana University

 Key Highlights

-- ✦Founded in 1925, boasting over a century of educational excellence and growth.
+- ✦Established in 1925, celebrating over a century of educational excellence.

 - ✦Motto: "Fidelitas Integritas Fortitudo" (Fidelity, Integrity, Fortitude).